 In the fighting that followed the few Chero guns were silenced by the Mughal artillery and the fort of Palamau was stormed and captured.
 Pratap Rai and his followers escaped to the rocky southern portions of the Chhota Nagpur Plateau while Palamau was annexed to the province of Bihar.

-Back in the south the raiding of Gond lands for tribute or elephants eventually overlapped with Aurangzeb’s war against the Marathas from 1681 to his death in 1707.
+Back in the south the raiding of Gond lands for tribute or elephants eventually overlapped with Aurangzeb's war in the Deccan from 1681 to his death in 1707.

 Marathas and British

 After the death of Aurangzeb, Buland Bakht annexed the Gond principality of Kherla and established order over his kingdom.
-With the death of his successor Chand Sultan in 1739, and the quarrels in the royal family, the Maratha chief Raghuji Bhonsle seized Nagpur and the whole of Deogarh.
-Raghuji also annexed Chanda and in the course of his eastward expansion also brought Chhattisgarh under his control.
+With the death of his successor Chand Sultan in 1739, and the quarrels in the royal family, the Maratha chief Raghuji Bhonsle seized Nagpur.
 The insignificant Muslim population of Central India is thus concentrated in cities and is the result of migration and some local conversions.

 Literally the central state.